Appdynamics/docker-monitoring-extension/README.md

 5. *Unix Socket*: The extension will be able to fetch the data over the Unix Sockets if the CURL v 7.40+ is installed.
 Fetching data through the Unix Socket with older versions of CURL is not supported.
 To use this mode to collect the data, the machine agent should be run as the root user.
 If this is not possible, then the current user should have password-less sudo access or he should have access to the docker socket

 ## Installation
+1. Clone the "docker-monitoring-extension" repo using `git clone <repoUrl>` command.
-1. Run "mvn clean install" from "DockerMonitorRepo"
+2. Run "mvn clean install" from "docker-monitoring-extension"
-2. Unzip the contents of DockerMonitor-\<version\>.zip file (&lt;DockerMonitor&gt; / targets) and copy the directory to `<your-machine-agent-dir>/monitors`.
+3. Unzip the contents of DockerMonitor-\<version\>.zip file (&lt;DockerMonitor&gt; / targets) and copy the directory to `<your-machine-agent-dir>/monitors`.
-3. Edit config.yml file and provide the required configuration (see Configuration section)
+4. Edit config.yml file and provide the required configuration (see Configuration section)
-4. Restart the Machine Agent.
+5. Restart the Machine Agent.

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.